 In general, teletherapy services have been covered similarly to in person sessions.
 If you have any concerns with insurance coverage, Sherwood’s billing department will work with your family.

-What do Early Intervention services look like using teletherapy?
+What do Early Supports services look like using teletherapy?

 For many years at Sherwood, we have used a parent coaching model to implement therapy because of its effectiveness for the birth-3 age group and to help promote carryover.
 Our therapists share strategies and activities for you to complete with your child to promote development.
 Sessions are typically 50 minutes in length, but our therapists can adjust time based on tolerance and attention.
 While every session looks a little different depending on your therapist, a typical teletherapy session might look like: